olegpidsadnyi/argo/README.rst

 Python HAL generation/parsing library.

-Halogen takes the advantage of the declarative style serialization with easily extendable schemas.
+argo takes the advantage of the declarative style serialization with easily extendable schemas.
 Schema combines the knowledge about your data model, attribute mapping and advanced accessing, with complex types and data transformation.